- What are the 7 strong acids?

 Being part of the list of strong acids doesn’t give any indication of how dangerous or damaging an acid is though..

-Which is the strongest acid in the world?
+What is the strongest acid in the human body?

 carborane acidThe world’s strongest acid, at least a million times more potent than concentrated sulphuric acid, has been made in a lab in California.
 Perhaps confusingly, it is also one of the least corrosive.
 The compound, called a carborane acid, is the first ‘superacid’ that can be stored in a bottle, say its creators.